- 1 Is there a limit on charitable donations for 2019?

-What is the last day to make a charitable donation for 2020?
+What is the max charitable donation for 2020?

 Charitable contributions can only reduce your tax bill if you choose to itemize your taxes.
 Generally you’d itemize when the combined total of your anticipated deductions—including charitable gifts—add up to more than the standard deduction.

 When you’re donating items, they should be in good condition and you can generally deduct their fair market value.
 The IRS will take note of your return and perhaps audit you if your charitable deductions seem unusual in any way.

 Can I claim a charitable donations tax deduction without a donation receipt?
 Yes, you may still qualify for the charitable donations deduction without a donation receipt.
 However, there are certain specifications around the donation, including cash limits and type of donation.